 The ALP candidates are reconstructed from the $\ap\ra\gaga$ decay.
 Photons are identified from ECL energy deposits that are not associated with reconstructed charged particles.
 To suppress the contribution from photons that originate from beam background, each photon candidate is required to have a minimum energy that depends on the ECL region: $E_\g > 50\mev$ in the barrel ($32.2 \degree < \theta < 128.7\degree$), $E_\g> 100\mev$ for the forward endcap ($12.0\degree < \theta < 31.4\degree$), and $E_\g > 150\mev$ for the backward endcap ($131.5\degree < \theta < 157.1\degree$), where $\theta$ is the polar angle of the photon candidate in the laboratory frame.

 The signal $B$ candidates are then formed by combining an ALP candidate with a $\kaon^{(*)}$ candidate.
 We select $B$ candidates using two kinematic variables: the beam-constrained mass $\Mbc = \sqrt{E_{\rm{beam}}^2 - p_B^2}$ and the energy difference $\dE = E_B-E_{\rm{beam}}$, where $p_B$ and $E_B$ are the momentum and energy of the $\B$ candidate in the centre-of-mass (c.m.)\ frame, and $E_{\rm{beam}}$ is the beam energy in the c.m.\ frame.
 We require $\Mbc > 5.27\gev$ and $-0.2\gev < \dE < 0.1\gev$.
-A vertex fit is applied to the selected $B$ candidates, constraining the photon and kaon candidates to originate from the IP, and the total invariant mass to the nominal $B$ meson mass.
+A kinematic fit is applied to the selected $B$ candidates, constraining the $B$ decay position to the interaction point, and the invariant mass of the $K^{(*)}\gamma \gamma$ to the nominal $B$ mass.
 After $\B$ meson reconstruction, about 25\% of events have multiple signal candidates.